SitecorePowerShell/Book/integration-points.md

 The SPE Modules support a wide variety of predefined script libraries to help with exposing scripts to the Sitecore interface.

 The following list outlines the available libraries for *Integration Points* that may be added to modules.
 These may also be generated automatically when creating or updating modules.

+**Note:** Be certain to enable the module when you need to use it.

 * **Content Editor**
  * Context Menu - Visibility can be control using rules made available from within the *Interactive* field section.